 If your baby shows the following signs then it is likely that you do have enough milk.

-- At least 6 to 8 very wet cloth nappies or at least 5 very wet disposable nappies in 24 hours.
+- At least 6 very wet cloth nappies or at least 5 very wet disposable nappies in 24 hours.
 The urine should be odourless and clear/very pale in colour.
 A very young baby will usually have 3 or more soft or runny bowel movements each day for several weeks.
 An older baby is likely to have fewer bowel movements than this.
 Strong, dark urine or formed bowel motions suggest that the baby needs more breastmilk and you should seek medical advice.

 - Good skin colour and muscle tone.
 Does she look like she fits her skin?
 If you gently ‘pinch’ her skin, it should spring back into place.